In March 1802, just two months after the creation of the United Kingdom and Ireland, the British signed a peace treaty with the French at Amien.

 By 1803 the Treaty of Amien fell apart bring France and the new United Kingdom back into conflict with each other.
 The remnants of the United Irishmen Society began to make overtures to Napoleon asking for assistance.
 Their leader was Robert Emmet the son of a top surgeon.

-Emmet and his brother Thomas had helped to reorganise the United Irishmen Society after its bloody defeat in 1798 and had petitioned Napoleon to invade Ireland.
+Emmet and his brother Thomas had helped to reorganize the United Irishmen Society after its bloody defeat in 1798 and had petitioned Napoleon to invade Ireland.
 He had many friends in Dublin who helped to finance his plans to bring about another rebellion.
 He sent Thomas Russell, who had with Wolfe Tone helped to found the United Irishmen, to Ulster looking for support from the Presbyterian’s there.

 The Irish Rising of 1803